 Loading Doses

 During the loading period, 20 grams of creatine protein powder is taken daily and this amount is broken down into several smaller doses that are taken at regular intervals throughout the day.
 Users typically take 5 grams, 4 times a day, for 5-7 days when front loading.
-Studies have shown very little benefit to exercise performance when front loading is not used, even when the athlete supplements with creating for a prolonged period of time.
+Studies have shown very little benefit to exercise performance when front loading is not used, even when the athlete supplements with creating for a prolonged period.

 After the loading period, only one dose of 3-5 grams is taken daily.
 The maintenance dose is often taken two to three hours before working out.